Felted Soap

 To use : Wet bar and lather up to use during bath.
 When not in use store bar on a wire soap rack.

-.FELTED SOAP AS A ROCK COLLECTION After every use, make sure to place the soap somewhere where the felt can dry completely.
+When the soap dissolves, reuse the woolly coat by making a small slit and slipping your own bar inside.
+After every use, make sure to place the soap somewhere where the felt can dry completely.
 Apparently, as you use up the soap inside, the wool continues to felt and shrink, so that you can use every last ounce of that bar soap without getting soap slime on your hands!
 When the soap is all gone, you can cut open the felted pouch and use it for any number of things-fill it with potpourri, sew it back up and use it as a scented sachet bag for your drawers.
 Make it into a little drawstring bag for your kids’ treasures-the possibilities are endless!
 Or, as mentioned above, you can put a new bar of soap in it.

 ..